Meet Vanessa LewisPull up a chair, grab a tea...

 There are several pathways to becoming a homebirth Midwife.
 I have chosen a pathway of traditional Midwives by graduating an 18-month unaccredited course in Basic Midwifery with the Massachusetts Midwives Alliance in 2013 and apprenticing with certified professional Midwives across the state since 2015.
 This process has allowed me to begin a portfolio to be considered to sit for the National Licensing exam with the North American Registry of Midwives (NARM).
 The portfolio has 4 phases; Observation, Assistant under supervision, Primary under Supervision, and Primary Continuity of Care.

-As a student Primary Midwife under supervision (PMUS), I am accepting new home birth clients under the supervision of at least one fully-qualified certified professional Midwife and preceptor.
+I have completed all 4 phases.
+I am accepting new home birth clients under the supervision of at least one fully-qualified certified professional Midwife and preceptor.
 These Midwives attend many of the prenatal and postpartum visits as well as your birthing day.

 Every baby deserves a warm welcome.
 Families are beginning to seeking more respectful, parent-centered care where they are fully informed of the current evidence for maternity practices, are given the opportunity to weigh the benefit-versus-risk and how they may also align with their own personal ethics and beliefs to make the best choice for their family.

-Vanessa has been trained in the following programs:
+buy fda approved Clomiphene online Vanessa has been trained in the following programs:

 - In-Person Labor Doula Training by toLabor